angristan/awesome-stars/README.md

 - [docker-compose-elasticsearch-kibana](https://github.com/maxyermayank/docker-compose-elasticsearch-kibana) - Docker Compose for Elasticsearch and Kibana
 - [COVID-19](https://github.com/CSSEGISandData/COVID-19) - Novel Coronavirus (COVID-19) Cases, provided by JHU CSSE
 - [bbr](https://github.com/google/bbr) -
-- [one-on-one](https://github.com/sophshep/one-on-one) - A template for a weekly 1:1 repo
 - [alfred-workflows](https://github.com/zenorocha/alfred-workflows) - :metal: A collection of Alfred 3 and 4 workflows that will rock your world
 - [alfred-terminalfinder](https://github.com/LeEnno/alfred-terminalfinder) - Alfred workflow to open current Finder window in Terminal/iTerm and vice versa.
 - [awesome-scalability](https://github.com/binhnguyennus/awesome-scalability) - The Patterns of Scalable, Reliable, and Performant Large-Scale Systems
-- [cookbook](https://github.com/minio/cookbook) - Collection of MinIO recipes
 - [til](https://github.com/thoughtbot/til) - Today I Learned
-- [dmca](https://github.com/github/dmca) - Repository with text of DMCA takedown notices as received.
-GitHub does not endorse or adopt any assertion contained in the following notices.
-Users identified in the notices are presumed innocent until proven guilty.
-Additional information about our DMCA policy can be found at
 - [kubernetes-the-hard-way](https://github.com/kelseyhightower/kubernetes-the-hard-way) - Bootstrap Kubernetes the hard way on Google Cloud Platform.
 No scripts.
 - [awesome-ld-preload](https://github.com/gaul/awesome-ld-preload) - List of resources related to LD_PRELOAD, a mechanism for changing application behavior at run-time
 - [the-book-of-secret-knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) - A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more.
 - [browser-2020](https://github.com/luruke/browser-2020) - Things you can do with a browser in 2020 ☕️
 - [awesome-actions](https://github.com/sdras/awesome-actions) - A curated list of awesome actions to use on GitHub
-- [new-eqmac-archive](https://github.com/bitgapp/new-eqmac-archive) - System-Wide Audio Equalizer for macOS
 - [how-to-exit-vim](https://github.com/hakluke/how-to-exit-vim) - Below are some simple methods for exiting vim.
 - [amazon-lightsail-developer-guide](https://github.com/awsdocs/amazon-lightsail-developer-guide) - The open source version of the Amazon Lightsail docs.
 To submit feedback or requests for changes, submit an issue or make changes and submit a pull request.
 - [ced](https://github.com/bosefirmware/ced) - Bose Firmware / Software - ced (AE2, Frames, Noise Cancelling Headphones 700, OE, On-Ear Wireless, QuietComfort 35 II / QC35 / QC35II, QuietControl 30 / QC30, SoundLink Color II, Micro, SL Mini Special Edition, Mini II, Revolve, SoundSport Free, Pulse, Wireless, SoundWear Companion, connect)